iqb-berlin/testcenter/README.md

 ### various rules

-* always a white line below function signature
+* always put a white line below function signature
 * use typed function signature as of php 7.1, arrays can be used as type, but will be replaced by typed array classes once
+* dont't use require or include anywhere, program uses autoload for all classes from the `classes`-dir.
+Exception: Unit-tests, where we want to define dependencies explicit in the test-file itself (and nowhere else).